 My PCOS Healing Journey

-PCOS (Polycystic Ovary Syndrome) is an endocrine disorder characterized by irregular periods, excess androgen levels, and polycystic ovaries.
+PCOS, or Polycystic Ovary Syndrome, is an endocrine disorder characterized by irregular periods, excess androgen levels, and polycystic ovaries.
 Other common symptoms include weight gain, acne, hair loss, and hirsutism.
 We now know that this condition is relatively common, affecting 1 in 10 women of reproductive-aged in the UK, but back when I was first diagnosed in 2013, I felt totally lost and was desperate to “fix” myself.